Originally Published: July 1, 2005 - Last Updated / Reviewed On: February 28, 2014

 - Reducing alcohol consumption

-- Aiming to reduce overall stress — relaxation techniques, exercise, and speaking with friends and a professional counselor at Counseling and Psychological Services (CPS) are all great ways to lower stress levels
+- Aiming to reduce overall stress — relaxation techniques, exercise, and speaking with friends and a professional counselor at Counseling and Psychological Service (Morningside) or the Mental Health Service (CUMC) are all great ways to lower stress levels

 - Iron supplements to treat anemia